888.566.5466 888.566.5466

 • Perform regular training.
 Practice roleplaying to evaluate and improve the quality of your intake team.

 • Incentivize your staff.
-Offer special recognition and prestige to staff who have demonstrated the necessary qualities to be entrusted with speaking to prospective clients.
+Offer special recognition to staff who have demonstrated the necessary qualities to be entrusted with speaking to prospective clients.

 Consumers have choices when it comes to legal services.
 You need to start with a quality intake if you want to stand out.
 Make sure you sign the case — work for yourself, not your competitor.